HumanCellAtlas/data-bundle-examples/README.md

     bash bin/get_data.sh

-For the import directory structure, first extract the metadata files (see above) and then run:
+Check out the sub-module:

     # submodule
     git submodule update --init --recursive
     git pull --recurse-submodules

+For the import directory structure, first extract the metadata files (see above) and then run:

     # mac
     brew install python3 # if you're on a mac, make sure brew upgrade
     # or ubuntu